 Also the crystal calibrator workes well.
 It gives 100 Kc signals all over each wave band.
 However in my receiver, the Austrian one, it has been removed.

 Furtheron, the receiver has been excellent screened at all fronts.
+Also the poersupply lines in side were also fed through by many chokes.
 Because they were very afraid, that the radiation of the detector would come outside the receiver.
 So would be noticed by the allied listning stations.
 But because of the 3 HF stages, it was most unlikely.